YoubetDao/Blockchain-Technology-and-Application-Notes-2018/src/ETH/GHOST-protocol.md

 **Q** If there is a series of blocks following after a fork, should the entire chain be regarded as uncle blocks and rewarded to encourage merging?

 **A** Only the first block has a reward, and the rest have no rewards.
-The cost of forking attack is too low.
-If the entire chain is rewarded and the forking attack is successful and the transaction is rolled back, otherwise, block rewards can still be obtained.
-Then the cost of forking attack will be greatly reduced.
+If the entire chain is rewarded，The cost of forking attack will be greatly reduced.
+If the forking attack is successful, the transaction will be rolled back.
+Otherwise, uncle block rewards can still be obtained.
 ```plain
 ETH
           |←------at most 7 generation------→|